Cheyenne language

-Cheyenne (Tsėhésenėstsestȯtse, /chy/, informal spelling Tsisinstsistots) spoken in mainly present-day Montana and Oklahoma, in the United States, is a North American indigenous language descended from a reconstructed language referred to as Proto-Algonquian.
+Cheyenne (Tsėhésenėstsestȯtse, /chy/, informal spelling Tsisinstsistots) is an indigenous language of North America, spoken mainly in present-day Montana and Oklahoma, in the United States.
+It is a member of the Algonquian language family, and named for the Cheyenne peoples, who are native to the Great Plains of the United States.

-The namesake of the language is the Cheyenne peoples, who are native to the Great Plains of the United States.
-Cheyenne is widely considered an endangered language in the United States.
-The endangerment is primarily a result of the English being the most spoken language in the world, due to the global influences of the former British Empire (succeeded by the Commonwealth of Nations) and the United States.
+Cheyenne is an endangered language.
+The endangerment is primarily a result of the English being the most spoken language in the world, due to the global influences of the post-British Empire Anglophilic world and the United States.

 Like all other Algonquian languages, it has a complex agglutination and polysynthetic morphology.
 Cheyenne is either the first language, or the second language, for approximately 789 individuals in the United States.

 Classification

 Cheyenne is one of the Algonquian languages, which is a subcategory of the Algic languages.
 Specifically, it is a Plains Algonquian language.
 Although, Plains Algonquian, which also includes Arapaho and Blackfoot, is an areal rather than genetic subgrouping.